Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 ### 2. Download only parts you need by specifying filters or using the closure queries

 In case of a snapshot and its revisions, you need to deal with a single entity.
-In case of assets and relationships, even in case of smaller designs, the number of entities will be quite big.
+In case of assets and relationships, even for smaller designs, the number of entities will be quite big.

 The approach of downloading everything (`assets:sync` and `relationships:sync`) and dealing with it on the client side is a viable approach, and it's facilitated by an option of getting everything concurrently through a provided list of URLs (`assets:sync-urls` and `relationships:sync-urls`).